What are psychedelic assisted therapies?

 When used in treatment, the substance is strictly controlled to ensure appropriate purity and strength.
 The patient is also under strict medical supervision, which helps to decrease risks.

 Illegal drugs lack quality control and are prone to contamination.
-This increases the risk of unpredictable and potentially dangerous health effects, including overdose, due to uncertainties in dose, potency, and purity.
+They often contain other substances and are not as pure as those used in treatment.
+This increases the risk of unpredictable and potentially dangerous health effects, including overdose.

 Visit https://theknow.org.au/ for timely information on drug warnings.
 Read our ‘How to help someone who has taken a drug’ factsheet to learn more.